ava-labs/avalanche-network-runner/README.md

 ### Install using go tool

 This is the preferred way to install.
-Requires go lang to be installed on the system.
+Requires golang to be installed on the system (https://go.dev/doc/install).

 ```sh
 go install github.com/ava-labs/avalanche-network-runner/cmd/avalanche-network-runner@latest
 ```

-After that, `avalanche-network-runner` binary should be present under `$HOME/go/bin/` directory.
+After that, the `avalanche-network-runner` binary should be present under the `$HOME/go/bin/` directory.
 Consider adding this directory to the `PATH` environment variable.

 If a particular version is required, change the release at the end of the command, eg: